 Spreadsheets are utilized to analyze problems and cases.
 Students receive instruction in computer use beyond that available in other finance courses.
 Spreadsheet applications include valuation models, cost of capital, capital budgeting, risk and return, portfolio analysis, stock market analysis, and options and futures.
 Prerequisite: Completion of PMBA-8040.
-This course applies to the Finance and Entrepreneurship concentrations.
+This course applies to the Corporate Accounting for Managers, Finance, and Entrepreneurship concentrations.